lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Verse 16.** *Thy fierce wrath goeth over me.* Like a sea of liquid fire; (Ps 42:7)—Heb.
 "Thy hot *wraths."* LXX (Septuagint) ai orgai sou *—William Kay*

 **Verse 16.** *Thy terrors have cut me off.* In the Hebrew verb the last syllable is repeated for the purpose of putting vehemence into the expression.
-The word tme signifies, to shut up and press into some narrow place, in order that; one may not breathe or escape...In this sense Gregory Nazianzen in his first oration concerning peace, calls grief (the prison of the heart).— *Mollerus.*
+The word tme signifies, to shut up and press into some narrow place, in order that; one may not breathe or escape...
+In this sense Gregory Nazianzen in his first oration concerning peace, calls grief (the prison of the heart).— *Mollerus.*

 **Verse 17.** *Like water*; not merely because it drowns, but because it searches every crevice, goes to the very bottom, and makes its way on all sides when once it obtains an entrance, thus fitly denoting the penetrating force of temptation and trouble.— *Hugo Cardinalis.*